magneticio/vamp.io/content/documentation/getting-started/canary-release.md

 user-agent = Android          # lower case, white space
 </pre>

-Having multiple conditions in on filter is perfectly possible.
+Having multiple conditions in a filter is perfectly possible.
 In this case all filters are implicitly "OR"-ed together, as in "if the first filter doesn't match, procede to the next".
 For example, the following filter would firt checking whether the string "Chrome" exists in the User-Agent header of a request.
 If that doesn't result in a match, it would check whether the request has the header "X-VAMP-TUTORIAL".
 So any request matching either condition would go to this service.